 Tourtalk is a portable short-range wireless system used to transmit an audio message from a presenter to an audience.
 The presenter speaks into a radio microphone transmitter and the audience use lightweight receivers to hear the message.

 We work with many different types of organisations who use Tourtalk systems for varied applications.
 Tourtalk systems are used when it is difficult for an individual to communicate to listeners due to noise or distance.
 Popular uses are:

 The Tourtalk TT 40-TG24M is a complete tour guide system comprising 1 transmitter with headband microphone (for the presenter), 24 receivers with earphones (for the audience) and a charger ...More information

-The Tourtalk TT 40-CT24MH is a command training system comprising 1 transmitter with headband microphone (for the trainer), 24 receivers with headphones (for the listeners) and a charger transport ...More information
+The Tourtalk TT 40-CT14M is a command training system comprising 1 transmitter with headband microphone (for the trainer), 14 receivers with earphones (for the listeners) and a transport case.
+A ...More information

 "Being a little deaf I had been concerned about hearing the commentary in a noisy environment, the personal audio link to the guide made it all clear and understandable.
 For me this little thing enhanced the whole experience immeasurably."